thephez/dash-docs/readme/Core Reference/P2P Network/Data Messages.md

 When processing a child node, you may need to process its children (the grandchildren of the original node) or further-descended nodes before returning to the parent node.
 This is expected---keep processing depth first until you reach a TXID node or a non-TXID node with a flag of 0.

 After you process a TXID node or a non-TXID node with a flag of 0, stop processing flags and begin to ascend the tree.
 As you ascend, compute the hash of any nodes for which you now have both child hashes or for which you now have the sole child hash.
-See the [merkle tree section][section merkle trees] for hashing instructions.
+See the [merkle tree section](core-ref-block-chain-block-headers#section-merkle-trees) for hashing instructions.
 If you reach a node where only the left hash is known, descend into its right child (if present) and further descendants as necessary.

 However, if you find a node whose left and right children both have the same hash, fail.
 This is related to CVE-2012-2459.